Career In Astronomy

 - Ability to work with a team is required.

-To get admission in the undergraduate astronomy courses, various Universities/colleges conduct their own entrance test. one of the such entrance test is called IISC 2019 (Indian Institute of Science, Bangalore) that provides admission to undergraduate courses offered by IISc.
+To get admission in the undergraduate astronomy courses, various Universities/colleges conduct their own entrance test.
+One of the such entrance test is called IISC 2023 (Indian Institute of Science, Bangalore) that provides admission to undergraduate courses offered by IISc.

 Top colleges offering courses in the field of Astronomy/Astrophysics are listed below: